mixbytes/audits_public/Lido/Lido v3/README.md

 **Theoretical Attacks.** Sandwich attack on the report handling with huge bad debt internalization leading to negative rebase was analyzed.
 The user can theoretically exit their position by selling stETH on the market before the report is handled and then re-enter Lido at a lower rate.
 However, the selling price on the market will likely already account for the negative rebase, as there will probably be entities monitoring vaults health.
 Entering the withdrawal queue before the bad debt was internalized from the vaults, leading to negative rebase, also makes no sense, as the lower StETH rate between entry and finalization will be taken.

+**BLS signature verification vulnerability.** Between the commits `b98371488eb9479cf072bd6c2b682a59c5dd71d8` and `33f2f59156697aae93cdea2d0984de7be347e3af`, there was a correctly addressed BLS signature verification vulnerability.
+The vulnerability allowed malicious node operators to flip the signature sign bit (0x20 mask) in compressed BLS points, which would pass on-chain validation but fail Consensus Layer checks, resulting in locked 1 ETH deposits.
+The fix implements comprehensive validation functions (`validateCompressedPubkeyFlags` and `validateCompressedSignatureFlags`).
+We have verified that the implemented fixes are sufficient and correctly prevent the sign bit manipulation attack while maintaining full compatibility with the Consensus Layer validation logic.

 In conclusion, the project demonstrates a high level of security, operational integrity, and good overall code quality.
 The contracts in scope are well-written and follow established best practices.
 However, several findings require careful consideration to ensure a balanced distribution of risks between the staking vaults and Lido V2.
 Addressing these issues will further enhance the protocol’s efficiency and reliability.

 ### 1.3 Project Overview